Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

    * **Places365 Scene Classification** initiates the process with a ResNet50 model trained on 365 different scene categories.
 Think of it as the generalist who takes one look and says "this feels like a kitchen" or "looks like a park to me."
 It provides that crucial first impression along with a confidence score, plus an early assessment about whether we're looking at an indoor or outdoor scene.

-   * **YOLOv8 Object Detection** operates in parallel, conducting detailed inventory work by scanning the image to identify specific objects and their exact locations, complete with bounding boxes and confidence levels for each detection.
+   * **YOLO 11 Object Detection** operates in parallel, conducting detailed inventory work by scanning the image to identify specific objects and their exact locations, complete with bounding boxes and confidence levels for each detection.
 This provides the concrete "what's actually in this picture" foundation that everything else builds upon.

 3️⃣ **Feature Enhancement and Deep Analysis**